Entry rules

 "Buy if the RSI is below 30 on the 1-hour chart and the 50 moving average crosses above the 200 moving average on the 4-hour chart."

-"Enter a long position if the price breaks the 20-candle high on the 1-minute chart, but only if the trend is bullish on the 1-hour chart."
+"Enter a long position if the price breaks a 20-candle high on the 1-minute chart, but only if the trend is bullish on the 1-hour chart."

 Not all entry conditions need to occur simultaneously.
 It is possible to wait for one condition to materialize before waiting for another.
-This is called the timing of events.
-Make sure to be explicit and clear when drafting your entry rules, so our AI understands the timing you have in mind!
+This is called event temporality.
+Be sure to be explicit and clear when writing your entry rules, so that our AI understands the temporality you have in mind!

 Examples:

-"Take a short position if the RSI rises above 70, then falls below that level within the next 5 candles."
+"Take a short position if the RSI exceeds 70, then falls below that level within the next 5 candles."

 "If a bullish crossover of the 50 and 200 moving averages occurs, then wait for a bullish candle to close above the 200 moving average before buying."

-"Sell if the MACD crosses its signal line downward and at the same time the RSI is bearish."
+"Sell if the MACD crosses below its signal line and at the same time the RSI is bearish."

 Use of technical indicators

 You can include technical indicators in your rules.
-Obside allows you to combine multiple indicators within the same strategy, across different timeframes and timings.
+Obside allows you to combine multiple indicators within the same strategy, across different timeframes and temporalities.

 Each indicator uses default values.
-If you want to use a different value or parameter for an indicator, you just need to specify it in some way in your entry rules.
-For example: “Use the RSI with period 35.” or “RSI (35)”.
+If you want to use a different value or parameter for an indicator, you simply need to specify it in some way in your entry rules.
+For example: “Use the RSI with a period of 35.” or “RSI (35)”.

 The list of available technical indicators is regularly updated to include new indicators based on market trends and feedback from our users.

 If you have suggestions or would like to see a specific indicator added to Obside, feel free to contact us.
-Your contribution is valuable in helping us adapt our services to your needs.
+Your contribution is valuable in allowing us to adapt our services to your needs.

 Use of Japanese candlestick patterns

-You can incorporate chart patterns and Japanese candlestick structures (candles) into your strategy rules.
-Many patterns are understood by our AI, including the most used ones (engulfing, morning star, three white soldiers, etc.).
+You can integrate chart patterns and Japanese candlestick structures (candles) in your strategy rules.
+Many patterns are understood by our AI, including the most commonly used (engulfing, morning star, three white soldiers, etc.).

 Examples: